espressif/esp-idf/docs/en/api-guides/wifi.rst

 Some limitations need to be considered:

  - The TX antenna can be set to :cpp:enumerator:`WIFI_ANT_MODE_AUTO` only if the RX antenna mode is :cpp:enumerator:`WIFI_ANT_MODE_AUTO`, because TX antenna selecting algorithm is based on RX antenna in :cpp:enumerator:`WIFI_ANT_MODE_AUTO` type.
+ - The TX antenna mode or RX antenna mode is configured to :cpp:enumerator:`WIFI_ANT_MODE_AUTO`.
+The auto switching mode is easy to trigger the switching phase, as long as there is deterioration of RF signal.
+This causes in some situation where the RF signal is not stable, the antenna switching will be caused frequently, the total RF performance can't meet expectation.
  - Currently, Bluetooth® does not support the multiple antennas feature, so please do not use multiple antennas related APIs.

 Following is the recommended scenarios to use the multiple antennas:

- - In Wi-Fi mode :cpp:enumerator:`WIFI_MODE_STA`, both RX/TX antenna modes are configured to :cpp:enumerator:`WIFI_ANT_MODE_AUTO`.
-The Wi-Fi driver selects the better RX/TX antenna automatically.
- - - The RX antenna mode is configured to :cpp:enumerator:`WIFI_ANT_MODE_AUTO`.
-The TX antenna mode is configured to :cpp:enumerator:`WIFI_ANT_MODE_ANT0` or :cpp:enumerator:`WIFI_ANT_MODE_ANT1`.
-The applications can choose to always select a specified antenna for TX, or implement their own TX antenna selecting algorithm, e.g., selecting the TX antenna mode based on the channel switch information.
+ - The applications can choose to always select a specified antenna, or implement their own antenna selecting algorithm, e.g., selecting the antenna mode based on the information collected by the application.
+Refer ESP-IDF example :idf_file:`examples/wifi/antenna/README.md` to design antenna selecting algorithm.
  - Both RX/TX antenna modes are configured to WIFI_ANT_MODE_ANT0 or WIFI_ANT_MODE_ANT1.